pex-tool/pex/pex/venv/README.md

-The [Venv](../tools/commands/venv.py) command uses the [virtualenv](https://github.com/pypa/virtualenv) project to suppport creating Python 2.7 virtual environments (The Python `venv` stdlib module was added only in Python 3).
+The [Venv](../tools/commands/venv.py) command uses the [virtualenv](https://github.com/pypa/virtualenv) project to support creating Python 2.7 virtual environments (The Python `venv` stdlib module was added only in Python 3).